Before Your Test Session Begins

-- Run a final systems check — Fix any issues before you attempt to check in to your test.
-All issues must be resolved before your appointment time.
+Run a final ProctorU® Equipment Check and fix any issues before you attempt to check in for your test.

 - Gather the materials you'll need for your test session.
 (All other materials are prohibited.)

 - Acceptable note taking materials, such as a whiteboard or plastic transparency sheet, that can be erased in view of the proctor

 - Cellphone or hand-held mirror for check in